garveyj7/s19Systems-finalProject-buckConverter/README.md

 In  order  to  design  a  buck  converter  with  feedback  control,  a  digital  approach  VIA microcontroller implementation was utilized.
 This power supply utilizes the Arduino UNO microcontroller to account perform voltage stabilization and adjusting the volt-age output.

-Link for video of project in operation: https://youtu.be/LWJfwCdIt00
+Link for project demo video: https://youtu.be/LWJfwCdIt00

 ## Contact information
 * Nick Woodward: woodwardn9@students.rowan.edu